fennifith/Tooltips/README.md

 # Tooltips
-**Note: Development of Tooltips has been discontinued as they will be [added in Android O](https://developer.android.com/reference/android/view/View.html#attr_android:tooltipText).**
+**Note: Development of Tooltips has been discontinued as they will be [added in Android O](https://developer.android.com/reference/android/view/View.html#attr_android:tooltipText).** PRs will still be accepted, however, and a new release will be made after any significant changes.

 A small tooltips library for Android based on Material Design.